 - Run A/B tests quantitatively measure the impact of your work

 - Ultimately guide your company to better decisions

 If there are specific things you’d like to see covered in the workshop, or you have any questions please email me.

 The course is limited to a maximum of ten participants, so you’ll get plenty of opportunity to ask questions and get specific advice for your needs.
-Tickets are expected to sell out so don’t delay in registering for your place.
+Tickets are expected to sell out so please register your interest and I’ll update you on the details.

 Specific activities & outcomes